-The LPC2361/2362 incorporate a 64 kB and 128 kB flash memory system respectively.
+The LPC2364/65/66/67/68 incorporate a 128 kB, 256 kB, and 512 kB flash memory system respectively.
 This memory may be used for both code and data storage.
 Programming of the flash memory may be accomplished in several ways.
-It may be programmed In System via the serial port (UART0).
+It may be programmed In System via the serial port (UARTO).
 The application program may also erase and/or program the flash while the application is running, allowing a great degree of flexibility for data storage field and firmware upgrades.

 The flash memory is 128 bits wide and includes pre-fetching and buffering techniques to allow it to operate at SRAM speeds of 72 MHz.
+LPC2364HBD flash operates up to 72 MHz from -40 °C to +85 °C, up to 60 MHz from 85 °C to 125 °C.